caiiiycuk/js-dos/README.md

 ## Preformance

 To measure performance used variant of **Dhrystone 2 Test** originally taken from [this page](http://www.roylongbottom.org.uk/dhrystone%20results.htm).
 Original version used `clock()` to calculate delta time.
 Which is good for real pc, but does not very accurate for dosbox emulator.
-When `clock()` call happend modifed version send `~>dtime` marker which intercepted by test page and used to calculate delta time with `performance.now()` from browser.
+When `clock()` call happened modified version send `~>dtime` marker which intercepted by test page and used to calculate delta time with `performance.now()` from browser.
 Source code of modified test is [here](https://github.com/caiiiycuk/js-dos/tree/6.22/programms/dhry2).

 Basically this test produce a lot of int operations and measure amount of operations (Dhrystones) produced per second.
 Output is